dfinity/interface-spec/spec/md-spec/ic-interface-spec.md

 -   In status `running`, calls to the canister are processed as normal.

--   In status `stopping`, calls to the canister are rejected by the IC, but responses to the canister are processed as normal.
+-   In status `stopping`, calls to the canister are rejected by the IC with reject code `CANISTER_ERROR` (5), but responses to the canister are processed as normal.

--   In status `stopped`, calls to the canister are rejected by the IC, and there are no outstanding responses to call contexts that are not marked as deleted.
+-   In status `stopped`, calls to the canister are rejected by the IC with reject code `CANISTER_ERROR` (5), and there are no outstanding responses to call contexts that are not marked as deleted.

 In all cases, calls to the [management canister](#the-ic-management-canister) are processed, regardless of the state of the managed canister.